 The New England Ski Museum is governed by a volunteer Board of Directors of 26 individuals, among them ski historians, ski professionals, business people, and ski resort veterans from every New England state and New York.

-President: Bo Adams, Rochester, NH
+President: Bo Adams, York, ME

 Bo has strong ties to the ski industry and is very passionate about the sport and the industry.
-Bo is the grandson of Carl E. Shumway who was one of the founding members of the Dartmouth Outing Club and is proud to have followed in the tracks of his grandfather by making the annual spring trek to the Eastern slopes of Mount Washington 50 years in a row.
+Bo is the grandson of Carl E. Shumway who was one of the founding members of the Dartmouth Outing Club and is proud to have followed in the tracks of his grandfather by making the annual spring trek to the Eastern slopes of Mount Washington 55 years in a row.
 Bo joined the New England Ski Museum Board of Directors in 1999, and has been the Museum’s President since 2007.

 Historian: E. John B. Allen, Rumney, NH

 E. John B. Allen, PhD in History, is the long time historian for the Ski Museum and author of From Skisport to Skiing: 100 Years of an American Sport 1840-1940 and The Culture and Sport of Skiing From Antiquity to World War II, both published by the University of Massachusetts Press.
 He has also written a history of American ski instruction and over 60 refereed articles published in international, national and local journals.